windmill-labs/windmilldocs/docs/misc/3_benchmarks/competitors/index.md

-# Windmill, Airflow and Temporal
+# Airflow, Prefect, Temporal and Windmill

-We compared Airflow, Temporal and Windmill with the following usecases:
+We compared Airflow, Prefect, Temporal and Windmill with the following usecases:
 - One flow composed of 40 lightweight tasks.
 - One flow composed of 10 long-running tasks.